mauzey1/DRCDP/DataPreparationExamples/README.md

 ## How to:

 The recipe below describes the process of preparing a DRCDP-compliant dataset.
-This typically involves copying information from the provided demo and modifying it as necessary to prepare a new DRCDP-compliant dataset.
+This typically involves copying information from the provided demos and modifying it as necessary to prepare a new DRCDP-compliant dataset.
 By preparing a simple python script (example discussed in demo identified below) and an input JSON file, CMOR is used to prepare an DRCDP-compliant dataset.

 ### Recipe